JoacimWall/CoreCom/README.md

 ## Instructions server implementation
 Project support .Net Core 5.0 or .NetCore 3.1

-Step 1, Install NuGet Package:
+Step 1,Create gRPC service project and Install NuGet Package:
-WallTec.CoreCom.Server in the .Net Core 5.0 or .NetCore 3.1 project.
+Select the template gRPC Service and create then add WallTec.CoreCom.Server in the .Net Core 5.0 or .NetCore 3.1 project.

 Step 2: Add the settings sections into the Appsettings.json file